VCD Theory Design elements and principles

 The ways forms have been constructed and the materials that may have been used and the reasons for their use.

 The chair was made from two contrasting kinds of forms.
 The body of the chair was a beautiful soft biomorphic form reminiscent of a bent jelly bean.
-The designer contrasted the bulk of this form with four slender legs looking like those of insects.
-A plastic sheet material like vinyl was chosen for the surface of the body of the chair as it would stretch to cover the foam that made the form, and a chrome steel was chosen for the legs as it was able to be bent into shape with heat and was strong enough to retain its shape when supporting a person.
+The designer contrasted the bulk of this form with four slender legs looking like those found on insects.
+A plastic sheet material like vinyl was chosen for the surface of the body of the chair as it would stretch to cover the foam that made the form, and a chrome steel was chosen for the legs as it was able to be bent into shape and was strong enough to retain its shape when supporting a person.

 A point is the smallest mark in a visual communication.
 It is usually a dot or circle in shape.